-- While the equivalent Swedish cliché would be the Middle-Eastern shopowner, Per-Albin Singh in Bacon&Ägg and other comics in the same Verse is clearly East Asian.
-(He changed his first name when he moved to Sweden to fit in better, but didn't want to change his surname.)
+- While the equivalent Swedish cliché would be the Middle-Eastern shopowner, Per-Albin Singh in Bacon&Ägg and other comics in the same Verse is clearly South Asian.
+(He changed his first name when he moved to Sweden to fit in better but didn't want to change his surname.)
 His shop is always open, 24 hours a day, despite him being the only employee, but he waves questions away with vague mentioning of mysterious Oriental powers.
-He has an identitical twin-brother who co-owns the shop, but happens to be in the country illegaly.
+He has an identical twin-brother who co-owns the shop, but happens to be in the country illegally.
 They take turns staffing it.

 - Viz has Mr. Patel, the turbaned and ever-smiling owner of "Patel's 24-Hour Nanomart", where Eight Ace gets his beer from.
 He seems a nice guy, although some might look askance at someone so willing to sell booze to an obvious alcoholic.

 - In Turning Red, given that the Lee family temple is run as a business and contains a gift shop, Ming falls into this trope.
 When Mei and Ming catch a bunch of teens spraying graffiti on a temple's wall they chase them away swinging brooms.